2024-DBase-Design/Super-Shopping-Service/client/README.md

 bun dev
 ```

+## Frontend-to-API

+Next is running on port 3000, so we have moved express to 5431.

+- How can I query the API?

+    ```REST
+    localhost:3000/api/any-other-current-route
+    ```

+The above will allow you to call any backend routes.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.